"You're going to go to hell for that one, Missy.

 Steve and I are also going to a party this year.
 So far, our top choices are:

-2. Kenny and Dolly - Yes, I will need prosthetics and a wig.
+1. The Matrix Couple - Neo and Trinity (hubby's pick)2.
+Kenny and Dolly - Yes, I will need prosthetics and a wig.

 3. Bob Barker and one of the Ladies - I just want to see Steve with a spray tan.
 I will still need prosthetics and a wig.